phpconcept/jeedom-arubaiot/README.md

 ## Known Caveats

-As of Release v0.2, known caveats are :
+As of Release v0.6, known caveats are :
 - /!\ Only ws:// is supported today by the websocket daemon, which means communication is in clear.
 No support yet of wss:// with certificate.
-- The plugin is managing only part of the north bound Aruba API, it doesn't work with the south bound API.
+- The plugin is managing only part of the north bound Aruba API, it doesn't work with the south bound API (no use of GATT communication with BLE devices).
+- When an access point is removed, the telemetry connexion status are not updated in the reporters list.
+(Cosmetic)

 ## Behind the Scene